prachi134-hash/my-project/README.md

 ---

 # 💡 Security Notes
---Remove any API tokens or secrets from your Git history before pushing to GitHub.
+-Remove any API tokens or secrets from your Git history before pushing to GitHub.

---Use .gitignore to exclude .env or sensitive files.
+-Use .gitignore to exclude .env or sensitive files.

---Enable GitHub Secret Scanning to automatically detect secret commits.
+-Enable GitHub Secret Scanning to automatically detect secret commits.

 ---

 # 📂 Notes
---All HTML pages extend base.html for consistent design.
+-All HTML pages extend base.html for consistent design.

---Logs (app.log and app_errors.log) help track errors and activity.
+-Logs (app.log and app_errors.log) help track errors and activity.

---Chatbot responses are limited to college-related content.
+-Chatbot responses are limited to college-related content.